BrianCusack/LangGraph-MCP-Client/README.md

-# Langchain-MCP
+# Langgraph-MCP

-This repository demonstrates a very simple example of how to interact with an MCP server as a docker image, connected to a PostgreSQL database.
+This repository demonstrates a very low level example of how to interact with an MCP server as a docker image, connected to a PostgreSQL database with LangGraph agents.

 [modelcontextprotocol](https://modelcontextprotocol.io/introduction)
 >MCP is an open protocol that standardizes how applications provide context to LLMs.
 Think of MCP like a USB-C port for AI applications.
 Just as USB-C provides a standardized way to connect your devices to various peripherals and accessories, MCP provides a standardized way to connect AI models to different data sources and tools.